MicrosoftDocs/visualstudio-docs/docs/vsto/how-to-add-windows-forms-controls-to-office-documents.md

 ---
-title: "How to: Add Windows forms controls to Office documents"
+title: "Add Windows forms controls to Office documents"
 description: Learn how you can add Windows Forms controls to Microsoft Office Excel and Microsoft Office Word documents at design time in document-level projects. ms.date: "02/02/2017" ms.topic: "how-to"